 - roasted garlic guacamole: mellow the flavour of raw garlic by roasting it in the oven, then mash it together with the other ingredients.

-- tomatillo guacamole : add a couple of finely chopped tomatillos as I did in these Paleo Chicken Fajita Burgers with Tomatillo Guacamole and these Shrimp Tacos with Tomatillo Guacamole and Cilantro Lime Slaw
+- tomatillo guacamole : add a couple of finely chopped tomatillos as I did in these Shrimp Tacos with Tomatillo Guacamole and Cilantro Lime Slaw

-- strawberry-mango guacamole: cut fresh strawberries and mango into small cubes, mash one of the avocados and cut the other into small cubes to make a chunkier guac.
+- strawberry-mango guacamole: cut fresh strawberries and mango into small cubes, mash one of the avocados, and cut the other into small cubes to make chunkier guacamole.

 👍🏼 Top Tip

 Avocados discolour quickly, and guacamole will lose its appeal once it does.
 Just like apples, avocado flesh turns brown when it is exposed to air.
 It's easy to prevent this discolouration though.

 The lime juice you squeeze into the guacamole when you make it will help prevent darkening.
 If you're not planning to serve it right away, squeeze a little extra lime juice on the surface and press plastic wrap on top.